NAG-Studio-Apps/Awesome-WebView/README.md

 1. The Ultimate Setup Guides
   - Please look into the folder of you platform (`/ios` | `/android`)

-2. The experimental launcher
+2. The experimental launcher<br/>
-  You can run it like this:
+  Run it like this:
   - `curl -fsSL http://git.io/awsmld | bash -s -- [options]`

   To get a list of possible options run: